Great Debate (astronomy)

-The Great Debate, also called the Shapley–Curtis Debate, was held on 26 April 1920 at the Smithsonian Museum of Natural History, between the astronomers Harlow Shapley and Heber Curtis.
+The Great Debate, also called the Shapley–Curtis Debate, was held on 26 April 1920 at the U.S. National Museum in Washington, D.C. between the astronomers Harlow Shapley and Heber Curtis.
 It concerned the nature of so-called spiral nebulae and the size of the universe.
-Shapley believed that these nebulae were relatively small and lay within the outskirts of the Milky Way galaxy (then thought to be the entire universe), while Curtis held that they were in fact independent galaxies, implying that they were exceedingly large and distant.
+Shapley believed that these nebulae were relatively small and lay within the outskirts of the Milky Way Galaxy (then thought to be the center or entirety of the universe), while Curtis held that they were in fact independent galaxies, implying that they were exceedingly large and distant.
+A year later the two sides of the debate were presented and expanded on in independent technical papers under the title "The Scale of the Universe".

-The two scientists first presented independent technical papers about "The Scale of the Universe" during the day and then took part in a joint discussion that evening.
-Much of the lore of the Great Debate grew out of two papers published by Shapley and by Curtis in the May 1921 issue of the Bulletin of the National Research Council.
-The published papers each included counter arguments to the position advocated by the other scientist at the 1920 meeting.

 In the aftermath of the public debate, scientists have been able to verify individual pieces of evidence from both astronomers, but on the main point of the existence of other galaxies, Curtis has been proven correct.

-Arguments
+The format

+The debate was the topic of that year's William Ellery Hale lecture during a meeting of the National Academy of Sciences in the Baird Auditorium of the U.S. National Museum in Washington, D.C.(now the Smithsonian Museum of Natural History).
+Most of the Academy members in attendance that night were not astronomers.
+The topics considered for that year's meeting included Einstein's theory of relativity, glaciers, and even zoological or biological subjects, before a debate on "The Distance Scale of the Universe" was chosen.
+Shapley and Curtis agreed to a format where each would present their opposing views in back-to-back 40-minute lectures.
+Shapley worked from a typed script and presented a general background introduction to astronomy before going on to his views on the size of the universe.
+Curtis worked from a set of notes and presented his lecture points in type written projected photographic slides.

+No transcript of the debate exists; its content has been pieced together over the years from Shapley's original annotated typewritten script, Curtis's slides (his script was discarded after the lecture), and both participants' letters.